earlgreyhot1701D/Sprint-Kit/README.md

 **AI-powered project planner built for middle school students (grades 6-8) teaching real project management skills through the lens of Gold Standard PBL.**

+---
+# Sprint Kit: Project Story

+## The Problem

+Middle schoolers need real project management skills—decomposition, estimation, collaboration, reflection—to succeed not just in school, but throughout their lives.
+Yet they're rarely taught these skills explicitly.
+Most project planning tools fail them in two ways:

+1. **Adult jargon barrier**: Tools use terminology like "deliverables," "stakeholders," and "synergy" that alienates 12-14 year olds
+2. **False choice**: Either tools infantilize students OR throw complex concepts at them with no scaffolding

+Result: Students don't learn project planning.
+They just fill out forms.

+And critically, ages 12-15 are the *optimal window* for this learning—metacognitive ability (the ability to think about their own thinking) grows fastest during middle school.
+If we don't teach these skills now, they're harder to develop later.

+## How I'm Solving It

+Sprint Kit uses **AI scaffolding** to bridge this gap.
+Instead of generic task templates, Claude detects each student's project type (hardware, software, creative, research, event) and generates methodology-specific guidance.
+Students see *what good looks like*, then practice by editing tasks, assigning roles, and reflecting on what they learned.

+The key insight: **AI as teacher's aide, not replacement**.
+Claude models thinking; students do the learning.

+---

+## Inspiration

+I didn't learn real project management skills until college.
+Decomposition, estimation, collaboration, reflection—nobody taught me these in middle school.
+I had to figure them out the hard way through failed projects and trial-and-error.

+Now I work in government—at the Superior Court in public service—and I see the same problem everywhere: people struggle with project planning because they never learned it when their brains were optimized to learn it.
+Ages 12-15 is when metacognitive ability (thinking about your own thinking) grows fastest, but that's exactly when schools *don't* teach these skills explicitly.

+I realized: why wait until college or a career in public service to learn this?
+Why not teach it when kids can actually absorb it deeply?
+These skills matter whether you're running a court system or running a school project.

+That's when I decided to build Sprint Kit—a tool that teaches project management at the optimal moment, in language kids understand, with AI scaffolding instead of corporate jargon.

+---

 ## What It Does

 Sprint Kit guides students through a 7-step project planning journey: